Members of Our Board

 Karen Pachyn

 Karen is a retired actuary, after 30 years working in Property and Casualty Insurance.
 Since 2006, she’s been active with many volunteer activities, most of which involve gardening and sustainability.
-She chairs the Green Team at First Congregational United Church of Christ in Elmhurst, representing the church on the Elmhurst Cool Cities Coalition, and runs the Green Garden Fair.
 Karen has been a U of I Extension Master Gardener volunteer since 2009 and began volunteering at WGD that same year.

 She helps out with the annual Bowlathon fundraiser and heads up a group of Master Gardener volunteers who work at the greenhouse providing gardening expertise and guidance to team members during the school year.
 During the summer, they help team members manage 12 raised beds on the property, where they have grown hundreds of pounds of food for the Northern Illinois Food Pantry.